 You can also create a vote to cancel a mission to start a new one.

 If you are on mission 12 and want to create a ballot for Mission9, you can type in chat:

 ‘/votefinish Mission9’ or just use ‘/votefinish’ to create a ballot to cancel the mission.

 By default, the server will wait 10 seconds before starting a new mission if the vote passes.

 For ESX money support, in client.lua and server.lua set UseESX=true

 There is a missions_random.lua in the zip.
 Swap that in for missions.lua and the resource will play only random mission generator missions if the old regular missions get boring.
-Which I mostly prefer at the moment, since replaying regular missions over and over can get boring.
+Which I prefer the most at the moment, since replaying regular missions over and over can get boring.

 This is a branch of LanceGood’s Arma III missions resource, and retains his core concepts and code, so full credit to him.
 [Release] [ALPHA] "Arma III" Styled Missions He influenced me to work on this.

 sixsens for extensive playtesting and feedback to get it more stable.
 He is using it for side missions on his RP server.
 Many others on this forum and GTA V modding community in general, which I learned from and took code they shared.